 - Identify most promising locations for BOSS expansion in Triangle - Create a blueprint for how other North Carolina regions can establish successful BOSS programs - · Document best practices and design criteria for BOSS that can be used statewide

 The Bus on Shoulder System (BOSS) Implementation Blueprint outlines the study's findings related to these goals.

-TC Action: Recommended that the MPO Board adopt the BOSS Study.
+TC Action: Provide comments and recommend that the MPO Board adopt the BOSS Study.

 Board Action: Adopt the BOSS Study.